AdobeDocs/target.it-IT/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

 ## Distribuire at.js 2.*x* {#deploy-atjs-200}

-1. Distribuire at.js 2.*x* tramite l'estensione [Adobe Launch](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/cmp-implementing-target-using-adobe-launch.md) .
+1. Distribuire at.js 2.*x* tramite l’estensione [Adobe Launch](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/cmp-implementing-target-using-adobe-launch.md) .

    >[!NOTE]
    >
-   > È preferibile distribuire at. js utilizzando Adobe Launch.
+   > È preferibile implementare at.js utilizzando Adobe Launch.

    Oppure

-   Scarica manualmente in. js 2.*x* utilizzando l'interfaccia utente di Target e distribuiscila utilizzando il [metodo desiderato](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).
+   Manually download at.js 2.*x* using the Target UI and deploy it using the [method of your choice](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).

 ## Funzioni at.js disattivate